In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is transactional analysis.

 Transactional analysis (TA) is a theory developed by psychoanalytic psychiatrist Dr. Eric Berne.
 This may not be the least bit relevant, but it helps set the scene—he has a pipe in his mouth in the header image on his website.
 So cliché, yet so perfect…

-Transactions are considered the basic unit of social intercourse.
+In TA, transactions are the basic unit of social intercourse.
 The transaction stimulus occurs when one person initiates an interaction, and the transactional response is what the other person says or does in response to the transactional stimulus.

 The 3 ego states

-There are three ego states identified in TA: Parent, Child, and Adult.
+TA identifies three ego states: Parent, Child, and Adult.
 Berne defined ego states as “a consistent pattern of feeling and experience directly related to a corresponding consistent pattern of behavior.”

 Parent refers to “recordings” that come from the first five years of life.
 These are things the child perceived as coming from externally.
 For example, “Johnny, don’t pick your nose!”

 The Child consists of the emotions and feelings associated with external events.
 These recordings range from birth up to age five.
-For example, you might feel resentment that you’re not supposed to pick your nose when it feels kinda good.
+For example, you might feel resentment that you’re not supposed to pick your nose, even though it feels kinda good.

 The Adult is what allows the growing child to evaluate Parent and Child messages and validate the messages received from the Parent.
 Example: Sally saw me pick my nose at preschool and said “ewwwww, gross.”
 I like Sally, so I guess mom was right that I shouldn’t pick my nose… at least in public.